deanstein/CinderellaCityProject/README.md

 The Cinderella City Simulation is under development, but in-progress builds are available for intrepid mall fans to try out.

+The simulation is currently limited to machines running Microsoft Windows, but other platforms will be supported in the future.

 The latest ready-to-play builds from the development branch can be found at the top of the **[Releases page](https://github.com/deanstein/CinderellaCityProject/releases)**.

-- Click "Assets" below the release notes at the link above.
+- Click "Assets" below the release notes at the link above
-- Download the .zip file ending in "_Win."
+- Download the .7z file ending in "_Win"
-	- This is the Windows build, which will always be available, but other platforms may be offered here by request.
+- [Install 7-Zip first](https://www.7-zip.org/a/7z2201-x64.exe) if you don't have it
-- Extract the .zip file.
+- Extract the .7z file
+	- Right-click the .7z file, 7-Zip -> Extract To "CinderellaCityProject..."
-- Run "Cinderella City Simulation.exe".
+- Run "Cinderella City Simulation.exe"
+- Optionally choose your desired resolution
+	- Recommended starting resolution: 1920x1080 or similar
-- Optionally choose your desired resolution.
-Higher resolutions may result in slower performance.
+	- Higher resolutions may result in slower performance

-Currently, the Cinderella City Simulation is only available as a pre-release, so these builds may exhibit bugs and unexpected behavior.
-The simulation is currently available only for Windows, but other platforms will be supported in the future.
+This is a work-in-progress, so these builds may exhibit bugs and unexpected behavior.

 ### Simulation Controls